pmcgrenery/WxBrief/README.md

 - JavaScript

-## Frameworks, Libraries, Programs, Online Tools
+## Frameworks

 - **[JQuery](https://www.jquery.com)**.
 Used extensively throughout the project to select elements, animate elements, make calls to API among many other things.

-- **[JQuery UI](https://www.jqueryui.com)** This library was used on the About page to implement the accordion animation.
+- **[JQuery UI](https://www.jqueryui.com)** This framework was used on the About page to implement the accordion animation.

 - **[Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/)** Used throughout the project to implement the vast majority of the responsiveness in the design.

 - **[Leaflet Map](https://www.leafletjs.com)**.
 Used as the foundation for the interactive radar map.
-This is a free and open-source javascript library.
+This is a free and open-source javascript framework.

+## External Libraries

-- **[Leaflet Providers](https://github.com/leaflet-extras/leaflet-providers)** This Leaflet plugin was added to the project to simplify the addition of Mapbox base layers to the map.
-This is a free open-source plugin.
+- **[Leaflet Providers](https://github.com/leaflet-extras/leaflet-providers)** This opensource Leaflet plugin was added to the project to simplify the addition of Mapbox tiles to the map.
+This library is not hosted online, so it is not possible to include this library with a URL.
+Therefore, it was downloaded and included in the js/externallib folder as per the documentation instructions.

+- **[Rainviewer](https://github.com/rainviewer/rainviewer-api-example)** The code in this opensource repository was added to the project to implement the radar display.
+This library is not hosted online, so it is not possible to include this library with a URL link.
+It was downloaded and added to the project and subsequently modified slightly to suit the purposes of this site.
+This file is included in the js/externallib folder.

-- **[emailjs](https://www.emailjs.com)** Used to connect the contact form to an email service.
+- **[Emailjs](https://www.emailjs.com)** Used to connect the contact form to an email service.

 - **[Font Awesome](https://fontawesome.com/)**.
 Used for the icons that were included throughout the project.

 - **[Google Fonts](https://fonts.google.com/about)** Used for all of the fonts that appear on the site.

+## Applications & Online Tools

 - **[Google Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)** Used extensively to test responsiveness, javascript code etc.

 - **[Balsamiq](https://balsamiq.com/)** - Used to create wireframes.